unal-dev/.github/profile/README.md

 ### Files

--Divide code into simple pieces, using `import` and `export` to connect code fragments.
+* Divide code into simple pieces, using `import` and `export` to connect code fragments.
--Use export barrels (`index.js`) to aggregate module exports, facilitating cleaner imports.
+* Use export barrels (`index.js`) to aggregate module exports, facilitating cleaner imports.

 #### File Names

--All lowercase, may include underscores (_), avoiding additional punctuation.
+* All lowercase, may include underscores (_), avoiding additional punctuation.

 ## TypeScript

 ### General TypeScript Practices

--**Strict Typing**: Enable strict mode in `tsconfig.json` to leverage TypeScript's full capabilities for catching errors at compile time and encouraging safer coding practices.
+* **Strict Typing**: Enable strict mode in `tsconfig.json` to leverage TypeScript's full capabilities for catching errors at compile time and encouraging safer coding practices.

--**Interfaces and Types**: Define interfaces and types for component props, API responses, and complex data structures to enhance code readability and maintainability, while utilizing TypeScript's type system to prevent common errors.
+* **Interfaces and Types**: Define interfaces and types for component props, API responses, and complex data structures to enhance code readability and maintainability, while utilizing TypeScript's type system to prevent common errors.

--**Path Aliases**: Configure path aliases in `tsconfig.json` to simplify imports and avoid complex relative paths in large projects, improving code clarity and maintainability.
+* **Path Aliases**: Configure path aliases in `tsconfig.json` to simplify imports and avoid complex relative paths in large projects, improving code clarity and maintainability.

--**Linting and Formatting**: Integrate tools like ESLint and Prettier with TypeScript-specific configurations to ensure code follows best practices and maintains consistency across the project.
+* **Linting and Formatting**: Integrate tools like ESLint and Prettier with TypeScript-specific configurations to ensure code follows best practices and maintains consistency across the project.

 ### React-Specific Practices

--**Custom Hooks**: Encourage the creation of custom hooks to encapsulate business logic and reuse behaviors across functional components, taking advantage of modern React features and improving code reusability.
+* **Custom Hooks**: Encourage the creation of custom hooks to encapsulate business logic and reuse behaviors across functional components, taking advantage of modern React features and improving code reusability.

--**Functional Components and Hooks**: Prefer functional components and hooks over class components to align with current React recommendations and better leverage TypeScript's capabilities for typing props, state, and contexts.
+* **Functional Components and Hooks**: Prefer functional components and hooks over class components to align with current React recommendations and better leverage TypeScript's capabilities for typing props, state, and contexts.

--**Lazy Loading and Code Splitting**: Use `React.lazy` and `Suspense` for lazy loading components and splitting code into smaller bundles to improve application performance, especially in large applications.
+* **Lazy Loading and Code Splitting**: Use `React.lazy` and `Suspense` for lazy loading components and splitting code into smaller bundles to improve application performance, especially in large applications.

 ### Node.js-Specific Practices

--**Typed Middleware**: For frameworks like Express, define interfaces for request and response objects in custom middleware to enhance type safety and facilitate integration with other services.
+* **Typed Middleware**: For frameworks like Express, define interfaces for request and response objects in custom middleware to enhance type safety and facilitate integration with other services.

--**Async Error Handling**: Use `async/await` for asynchronous operations and ensure proper error handling with `try/catch` blocks or error-handling middleware in Express.
+* **Async Error Handling**: Use `async/await` for asynchronous operations and ensure proper error handling with `try/catch` blocks or error-handling middleware in Express.

--**ORM TypeScript Support**: Choose an ORM(such as TypeORM or Sequelize) that has native support for TypeScript to simplify database operations and ensure type safety.
+* **ORM TypeScript Support**: Choose an ORM(such as TypeORM or Sequelize) that has native support for TypeScript to simplify database operations and ensure type safety.

 ## Git Guidelines